Parties And Group

 Make sure when you turn up at Arialtrail to take part in our fantastic adventure you use appropriate footwear, We recommend you use strong flat soled boots or trainers, as there are difficult obstacles underfoot on the course you will need to negotiate, for safety reasons we recommend you do not wear flip-flops or high heel shoes whilst taking part in high rope activates on the course.

 Whilst taking part in the high rope adventure at Arialtrail we recommend you wear appropriate clothing, for dignity reasons we recommend you do not wear a short dress or skirt as people will be watching from ground level of the course, shorts, trousers or leggings would be advisable.
 Please bring appropriate clothing for the weather conditions when you visit.
 Loose clothing may also need to be secured, as there is moving parts on the course that may cause a snag.
 PLEASE BE AWARE WHEN YOU ARE WEARING SHORTS AND T SHIRTS YOU MAY BE SUBJECT TO MINOR ROPE BURNS WHEN YOU LAND IN THE NETS

 The course uses the Roperoller continuous safety system, allowing the participants to be connected to the system by an instructor at the beginning of the course, and remain attached for the duration until they have completed the course.
 The continuous belay system offers considerable peace of mind when compared to traditional cows tail belay systems, as there is no chance of the participant being double unclipped.
 It is also exceptionally good for zip wires, which are integrated into the course.
-HEIGHT AND AGE RULES If the Participant is 1m tall and under the age of six then they must be accompanied on the course with a responsible person( must be 18yrs and above).
-However if the participant is six yrs and again 1m tall or above then they can take part on the course on their own.
+HEIGHT AND AGE RULES If the Participant is 1m tall and under the age of seven then they must be accompanied on the course with a responsible person( must be 18yrs and above).
+However if the participant is seven yrs and again 1m tall or above then they can take part on the course on their own.